boost-ext/ut/README.md

 > 👍 We are done here!

 > I'd like to nest my tests, though and share setup/tear-down.
-> With lambdas used to represents tests we can easily achieve that.
+> With lambdas used to represents `tests/sections` we can easily achieve that.
 > Let's just take a look at the following example.

 ```cpp